 How common is Hyperdontia?

 It affects more than 200,000 Americans per year.
-In a survey of 2,000 school children, supernumerary teeth were found to have 0.8 percent prevalence on primary dentitions and 2.1 percent on permanent dentitions.
+In a 2,000 school children survey, supernumerary teeth were found to have a 0.8 percent prevalence on primary dentitions and 2.1 percent on permanent dentitions.

 How is Hyperdontia treated?

 It is usually is treatable by a medical professional.
 However, those with hyperdontia may experience crowding, failure of eruption, displacement, pathology, alveolar bone grafting, implant site preparation, and asymptomatic.

 The treatment for hyperdontia is dependent on the type and position of the supernumerary tooth and how it affects the adjacent teeth.
 It is best to consult your dentist for the right treatment plan.

 The Supernumerary Tooth May Require Removal Especially When:

 - Evident altered eruption or displacement of central incisors

 - Proximity with an active orthodontic alignment of an incisor